Tatsh/mb8611/README.md

 ## Known issues

-Some actions currently return `'UN-AUTH'` and I have not yet figured out the issue.
+Some actions currently return `'UN-AUTH'`.
+I have not figured out the issue.
 They always work in the browser.

 - `clear-log` / `SetStatusLogSettings`